DataFrames - Part 1

 If you are not using the Anaconda distribution, please refer to these guidelines.

-To use the functions contained in Pandas they need to be imported.
-Our dataset is in ‘.csv’ format, and we therefore need to read it from a csv file.
-For this, we import the function read_csv.
-This function will create a Pandas dataframe.
+In order to use the functions contained in Pandas, they must first to be imported.
+Since our dataset is in a ‘.csv’ file, we must first read it from a csv file.
+For this, we must import the function read_csv, which will create a Pandas DataFrame from data provided in a ‘.csv’ file.

 PYTHON